Lists of on-site sewage system professionals

 Washington State Department of Licensing (DOL) administers licenses for designers and professional engineers.
 You can find them in the yellow pages or you may find out if the designer or professional engineer has their license by doing a license search on DOL's website as follows:

-Questions to ask your septic system professional (it is recommended to contact at least 3 people)
+Questions to ask your septic system professional

 - Preliminary site evaluation